archisvaze/capstone-2-backend/Readme.md

 - 12:25pm - worked on route to get availability timings for a specific day
 - 12:49pm - updated onboarding route to send user data for updating
 - 1:08am - worked on onboarding route and fixed login process
+- 1:31pm - working on doctors home page to show new consultation requests